vnavascues/direct-request-coordinator/README.md

 - Consumers don't have access to the exact amount and NodeOps must let them know about any change on it.
 - Consumer transfers to Operator the LINK amount before the job runs and without knowing the outcome.
 - NodeOps must calculate the LINK payment amount factoring in at least:
-  - The gas units incurred by the fulfillment tx (result-size dependant).
+  - The gas units incurred by the fulfillment tx (result-size-dependant).
   - The gas price (in GASTKN) and the LINK price in the network.
 - However, there are other factors too, e.g. changes on the result-size, frequency of gas spikes/network usage, gas bumps done by the Chainlink Node to assure tx inclusion, the L1 tx fees on L2s, etc. It is reasonable then that NodeOps set the LINK payment amount high enough to offset any potential losses.
 - Adding a Direct Request job implies having to spend time calculating the LINK amount.